openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 or in case of unknown models include the model information of a similar device that is supported:

 `Thing miio:vacuum:s50 "vacuum" @ "livingroom" [ host="192.168.15.20", token="xxxxxxx", deviceId="326xxxx", model="roborock.vacuum.s4", communication="direct", cloudServer="de" ]`

+in case of gateway, instead of defining it as a Thing, use Bridge

+`Bridge miio:gateway:lumigateway "Mi Smarter Gateway" [ host="10.10.x.x", token="put here your token", deviceId="326xxxx", model="lumi.gateway.mieu01", communication="direct", cloudServer="de" ]`

 # Advanced: Unsupported devices